 New Holstein Utilities maintains an electric distribution system that services over 2,600 customers in the City of New Holstein and the Townships of New Holstein, Brothertown, Charlestown, Eaton, and Schleswig.
 The purpose of this distribution system is "step down" the 69,000 volt power that is delivered to our substations via cross-state transmission lines from our power supplier, providing electricity to your home or business at the appropriate safe voltage.

-Our electric utility staff is responsible for maintaining three substations with current capacity of over 30 megawatts and more than 125 miles of overhead and underground conductor.
+Our electric utility staff is responsible for maintaining two substations with current capacity of over 30 megawatts and more than 125 miles of overhead and underground conductor.
 Over 2,000 transformers regulate the voltage measured by 2,600 meters used by our customers.

 Meter Reading & Billing